A Developmental Disorder

 Autism spectrum disorder (ASD) is a developmental disorder marked by impaired social interaction, limited communication, behavioral challenges, and a limited range of activities and interests.
-It has been estimated to affect 1 in 44 children 8 and under in the United States and it is more common in boys than girls (1 in 27 boys, 1 in 116 girls).
+In 2021, the CDC reported that 1 in 44 children in the US is diagnosed with ASD.
+It is more common in boys than girls (1 in 27 boys, 1 in 116 girls).

 Individuals with ASD can show a wide variety of behavioral symptoms, from failure to develop appropriate peer relationships to a delay in or a total lack of spoken language.
 For individuals who do speak, there may be a repetitive use of language or a delay in the ability to sustain a conversation with others.
 Symptoms of autism can also include hyperactivity, short attention span, impulsivity, aggressiveness, self-injurious behavior, and temper tantrums.